• Skip to primary navigation

 Filling

-• 2 cups cooked chicken, from freezer or 1 lb. chicken breasts, chopped and sautéed
+• 2 cups chopped, cooked chicken, from freezer or 1 lb. chicken breasts, chopped and sautéed

-• 20 oz condensed cream of chicken soup
+• 20 ounces condensed cream of chicken soup

 • ½ cup light sour cream